OCA/website/website_snippet_contact_form/README.rst

 This module was written to extend the functionality of contact form to embed it in a snippet and allow you to put it in any page you want.

-You can choose if upload or not any file.
+You can enable or disable uploading files.

-This snippet catchs validations errors from server, if any server error happens the user is informed in a new page, but he can go back.
+This snippet catchs validations errors from server, if there is any server-side validation error, the user will see a friendly error page with an option to go back.

 Usage
 =====